Crowe-Brian-J/treehouse_u11_sql_library_manager_ai_assisted/README.md

 _Describe what parts of the project went smoothly or turned out well.
 This could include specific features, code organization, approaches to prompts or workflow habits._

 - _(What Worked 1)_
 - Cursor followed the layout and home page to the letter.
+When we encountered an error in the Book model not using a createdAt property, it also fixed the Patron model.
 - _(What Worked 3)_

 ---